 Probably all of the marketing managers dream of cooperating with Internet celebrities who have vast numbers of followers.
 Surprisingly, that might not be the best marketing strategy.

 That all might seem obvious, but I still see many campaigns where influencer is not a good fit.
-When a blogger usually posts about high-end hi-fi, and suddenly starts writing about fashion, then there’s something not right.
+When a blogger usually posts about high-end hi-fi systems, and suddenly starts writing about fashion, then there’s something not right.

-The question remains – how do you choose the right influencer for your campaign?
+How do you choose the right influencer for your marketing campaign?

 An Internet monitoring tool, like Brand24, is an answer.
 You will find the right influencer in just a few easy steps.